lLukii/Chinese-Class/README.md

 Presentations from Chinese Class at The Browning School.

 # Downloading
-Click on the green "Code" button, download as
+Click on the green "Code" button, click "download as zip".
+Happy learning :)